Jean-Eude/Spectra/README.md

-# Small OpenGl Engine for the basics of 3D graphics.
+# Small OpenGL Engine for the basics of 3D graphics.